 - Desired test coverage?

 - Customer :: Project Manager :: Developer :: Designer :: QA Tester :: Support ratios

 - everyone writes a mission statement

-- highlight important words
+- pass them around and highlight important/recurring words

 - collaborate to write and reach consensus on a final statement